sybila/huctl/README.md

 ###How to use
 This repo is jitpack-compatibile, so all you have to do is look up the latest version on jitpack and then integrate it into your favorite build system: [CTL Parser on Jitpack](https://jitpack.io/#sybila/ctl-parser)

-There is a CTLParser class you can initialize with a configuration object (or use defaults).
+There is a CTLParser class you can use to parse formulas.
 Using this class you can parse strings, files or inlined formulas (references and includes will be automatically resolved).

-Project also defines a convenient syntax for writing formulas directly in code.
+Project also defines a convenient syntax for writing formulas directly in code (See Extensions.kt file).

 For more complex usage example, see the [IntegrationTest](src/test/kotlin/com/github/sybila/ctl/IntegrationTest.kt)